-Private student loans have a range of interest rates and fees and students should determine the interest rate of, and any fees associated with, the private student loan included in their financial aid award package before accepting the loan.
-Students should contact the lender of the private student loan or the financial aid office if they have any questions about a private student loan.
+Private student loans have a range of interest rates and fees.
+Students should determine the interest rate and any fees associated with any private student loan they borrow before accepting the loan.
+Students should contact the lender of the private student loan (for an alternative loan) or the Financial Aid Office (for an institutional loan) if they have any questions about a private student loan.

-Oxy offers students private (institutional) student loans such.
-Students offered an institutional loan should know that:
+Oxy offers private (institutional) student loans.
+If the student is offered an institutional loan they should know:

 First-time loan borrowers must complete a Master Promissory Note (MPN) and Online Entrance Counseling for each loan program from which they borrow.

-Complete and submit a Loan Change Request* form to decline or reduce any or part of your loans.
+Complete and submit a Loan Verification* form to accept, decline, or reduce any or part of your loans.

-Follow the chart below for a list of your loan requirements:
+Follow the chart below for a list of loan requirements: